sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 The Vessel turned, and you followed to see that a dark, imposing knight figure had appeared in this void with you, staring impassively at you with it's weapon drawn, but not ready to strike.
 And behind them...

 Very faint shapes of something massive, something ominous, loomed over the three of you.
 It felt like it should have been invisible, but its aura in this moment or... *something*... was so imposing at that moment.
 You got the impression that *this* was the booming voice speaking to you.

+Was *this* the entity pulling the strings here?
+The one orchestrating this spread of darkness, bleeding realities together?

 **[YOUR CONNECTION TO THIS WORLD IS TEMPORARY.]**